vaadin/flow/flow-polymer2lit/README.md

 +}
 ```

-More complex expressions, including two-way binding, are also supported.
+More complex expressions, including method invocations, are also supported.

 **Computed properties**